 Pregnancy and Parenting Students

-Ways to support pregnant and parenting students including absences, rights, and accommodations.
+Information and resources for pregnant and parenting students including absences, rights, and accommodations.

 Schools must excuse a student’s absences because of pregnancy or childbirth for as long as the student’s doctor deems the absences medically necessary.